Digital asset management saved the day!

 - Define when each asset should be used or not used.

-- Check assets in every version of digital and printed proofs.
+- Double-check assets in every version of digital and printed proofs.

-- Don’t assume other people follow the same production methods you do.
+- Finally, and this is huge, don’t assume other people follow the same production methods you do.

-If you are seeing a downward trend in your email opens and engagement rate within your various marketing channels, take a look at your digital asset program and see if that might be a factor.
-All these details contribute to the user experience, and readers really do notice.
-As you can see, this one little tweak changed our newsletter from being a “one-two-dud” back to a “one-two-done.”
+And if you are seeing a startling trend in your email opens and engagement rate within your marketing channels, take a look at your digital asset program and see if that might be a factor.
+As you can see, this one DAM tweak changed our newsletter from being a “one-two-dud” back into “one-two-done” success!